tsuneko/COM3D2.GUIExt/README.md

 # COM3D2.GUIExt
-Extension of [CM3D2.GearMenu](https://github.com/neguse11/CM3D2.GearMenu) ported for COM3D2, partially hotfixing the lack of tooltips for ported CM3D2 plugins, which were broken due to a change in `SystemShortcut.VisibleExplanation`.
+Extension of [CM3D2.GearMenu](https://github.com/neguse11/CM3D2.GearMenu) ported for COM3D2, partially hotfixing the lack of tooltips for ported CM3D2 plugins which were broken due to a change in `SystemShortcut.VisibleExplanation`, as well as hotfixing GearMenu's incorrect ordering of default UI buttons.

-## Requirements
+## Plugin Requirements

 - UnityInjector.dll 1.0.4.1+
 - PluginExt.dll 2.0.5727+